openGDA/gda-core/documentation.gda/GDA_Developer_Guide/source/epics_integration/area_detector_viewer.rst

    .. image:: images/PCOArrayView.png

-As the image from the MJPeg view is normally an 8 bit representation of the camera image it is usual to use the PROC plugin to select an the range of values in the camera image that are to be presentation by the 8bit scale.
+As the image from the MJPeg view is normally an 8 bit representation of the camera image it is usual to use the PROC plugin to select the range of values in the camera image that are to be presented by the 8bit scale.

 The range consists of 2 numbers: